nexayq/webcam_cursor/README.md

 * **Antergos 19.2**

 **IMPORTANT NOTE: X11 display server is only supported, Wayland display server is not supported.**
+**Starting from Ubuntu 22.04 Wayland is the default display server for Ubuntu OS unfortunately**

 You can check your currently used display server by reading environment variable:
 ```